qceka88/MyMotoMadness/README.md

 Form for create new bike selling offer is accessible for registered users.
 It is similar to creation form for equipment and parts.
+User is restricted to upload minimum 2 and maximum 8 picture.
+In edit form for sale ad user cannot save the offer  if he try to upload more than 8 pictures, or to leave sale ad with less than 2 pictures.
 ![add_bike_form.PNG](readme_images%2Fadd_bike_form.PNG)

 In edit form of offers is has admin/mod part that is not vissible for normal users.